United States Adds Turkey to List of Countries Involved in Use of Child Soldiers | ExBulletin

 United States Adds Turkey to List of Countries Involved in Use of Child Soldiers

-Washington (Reuters) – The United States on Thursday added Turkey to the list of countries implicated in the use of child soldiers over the past year, adding NATO allies to that list for the first time .
-To further complicate the already baffling relationship between Ankara and Washington.
+On a conference call with reporters, a senior State Department official also referred to the use of child soldiers in Libya, saying Washington hopes to work with Ankara on the issue to address it.

-The US State Department told a 2021 Trafficking in Persons (TIP) group that Turkey had adopted and used Syria’s Sultan Murad division, an opposition to Syria that Ankara had long supported, and in Washington.
-We decided to provide “support”.
-Child soldier.
+“With regard to Turkey in particular (…) this is the first time that a NATO member has been listed in the law on the prevention of child soldiers,” said the head of the department. of state.
+“As a respected regional leader and member of NATO, Turkey has the opportunity to address this issue – the recruitment and use of child soldiers in Syria and Libya,” she said.

-On a conference call with reporters, a senior State Department official also mentioned the use of child soldiers in Libya, saying Washington is keen to work with Ankara to resolve the issue.
+Turkey has carried out three cross-border operations in Syria against the so-called Islamic State, as well as US-backed Kurdish militias, and has frequently used factions of armed Syrian fighters in addition to its own forces.

-“Especially for Turkey … this is the first time that a NATO member has been listed under the Prevention of Child Soldiers Act,” a State Department official said.
-“Turkey, a respected regional leader and member of NATO, has the opportunity to tackle this problem, the recruitment and use of child soldiers in Syria and Libya,” he said. .
+Some of these groups have been accused by human rights groups and the United Nations of indiscriminately attacking civilians and carrying out kidnappings and looting.
+The United Nations had asked Ankara to subdue these Syrian rebels while Turkey rejected the allegations, calling them “baseless”.

-Turkey has carried out three cross-border operations in Syria against the so-called Islamic State and US-backed Kurdish militias, and has frequently used a faction of armed Syrian fighters in addition to its own army.
-It was.
+Turkey, through proxies and its own armed forces, has also been implicated in the Libyan conflict.
+Ankara’s support helped the Tripoli-based government reverse a 14-month assault by eastern forces backed by Egypt and Russia.

-Some of these groups have been accused by human rights groups and the United Nations of indiscriminately attacking, kidnapping and pillaging civilians.
-The United Nations urged Ankara to curb these Syrian rebels, but Turkey rejected the claim and called them “baseless”.
+Governments on this list are subject to restrictions, according to the State Department report, on certain security aids and trade licenses for military equipment, in the absence of a presidential waiver.

-Turkey is also involved in the Libyan conflict.
-Ankara’s aid helped the Tripoli-based government reverse the 14-month onslaught of Eastern troops backed by Egypt and Russia.
+It was not immediately clear whether restrictions would automatically apply to Turkey and the move raised questions whether it could derail Ankara’s ongoing negotiations with Washington over Turkey’s offer to handle the Afghan airport in Kabul once the United States has completed the withdrawal of its troops.

-The State Department reports that governments on this list are subject to certain restrictions on security assistance and commercial licensing of military equipment in the absence of a presidential exemption.
+State Department spokesman Ned Price said the two things are unlikely to be linked.
+“Regarding trafficking in persons, I would not want to tie today’s report to the constructive discussions we are having with Turkey, in the context of Afghanistan or any other area of common interest,” he said during a briefing.

-It was not immediately clear whether restrictions would automatically be applied to Turkey.
+Turkey has offered to keep and manage Hamid Karzai Airport after NATO pulls out and has held talks with the United States on logistical and financial support for the mission.

-It was not immediately clear whether the inclusion of Turkey on this list would affect the ongoing negotiations with the United States to operate the Kabul airport in Afghanistan following the withdrawal of its troops by Washington.
+The mission could be a potential area of cooperation between Ankara and its allies amid strained ties, as airport security is crucial for the functioning of diplomatic missions outside of Afghanistan after the withdrawal.

-Turkey has offered to keep and operate Kabul International Airport after NATO pulls out and is in talks with the United States over logistical and financial support for the mission.
+To carry out this task, Ankara has requested various financial and operational backing, and President Joe Biden, in a meeting last month with Turkish President Tayyip Erdogan, said US support would be forthcoming, the President said.
+Biden’s national security adviser, Jake Sullivan.

-This mission could be a potential area for cooperation between Ankara and its allies in a strained relationship, as airport security is crucial for the functioning of an Afghan diplomatic mission after the withdrawal.
-There is.
+Price described Turkey as a “very constructive and very useful partner” with regard to Afghanistan and added that Washington could have more to say about the implications.

-Ankara is seeking various financial and operational aid to carry out this mission, and President Joe Biden said in a meeting with Turkish President Recep Tayyip Erdogan last month that US aid will come.
-Biden’s national security adviser Jake Sullivan said.
+“As you know, there is potential for waiver that would come from the president, but it will happen, if it does, in the next few months,” he said.

 Sources